 South Bank Mark 1: Celebrations, Conventions, Conservatorium.

 On this day, 20 years ago, South Bank Parklands opened, with lots of fanfare and national television coverage, as well as plenty of visitors.
 Television commercials promoted the newly opened parklands, throughout those early days, and the two other main attractions of the initial stage, were the Gondwana Wildlife Sanctuary and the South Bank Butterfly House, both showing off Queensland's fauna, in a way that hasn't been shown since both venues closed in 1998, prior to Mark 2 works beginning.
 The canals were also a hit, and by the time the first birthday of the parklands clicked over, in June 1993, 6.3million people had visited South Bank, no mean feat, as Queensland's population had only just passed three million people in 1992.
-The success of Expo, was duplicated with South Bank, in the process, becoming (along with the artificial beach) recognisable icon of Brisbane itself, something the city had lacked.
+The success of Expo, was duplicated with South Bank, in the process, becoming (along with the artificial beach) a recognisable icon of Brisbane itself, something the city had lacked.
 During that initial period, some other projects were commenced, including the Park Avenue apartments (what turned out to be the only residential building built, as part of Mark 1), the Brisbane Convention and Exhibition Centre, Rydges South Bank hotel and the last major project built as part of the Mark 1 plan: the Queensland Conservatorium of Music.
 However, when QLD exited the political turmoil that the 1995 state election caused, in early 1996, an new QLD government decided to create a new master plan, to redefine South Bank so soon after it's opening.

-restaurants, instead of the Boardwalk from Expo 88.
+Park Avenue apartments in 2012: now overlooking River Quay restaurants, instead of the Boardwalk from Expo 88. |

 South Bank Mark 2: From canals, to a Arbour and beyond.